akoenig/ninit/README.md

 _ninit_ will generate a new application that has the structure of the `akoenig.expressapp` template.

-If you need an overview about the current available templates you could check the respective [directory](https://github.com/akoenig/ninit/tree/master/templates) or just type
+If you need an overview about the current available templates you could check the respective [directory](https://github.com/akoenig/ninit/tree/master/templates) or just type `ninit ls`

 ## Contributing